Zack de la Rocha: One Day as a Lion

 In 2008, de la Rocha and former Mars Volta drummer Jon Theodore formed One Day as a Lion.
 They later added Joey Karam of The Locust on keyboards for their live shows.
 The group combines rock drumming, electro keyboards, and hip-hop vocals.
 De la Rocha played keyboards as well as providing vocals, with Theodore on the drums for their self-titled EP.
 They released their debut EP, One Day as a Lion, on July 22, 2008.

 Other projects

-For a brief period in 1988, Rocha played drums for hardcore punk band No For An Answer, even playing on their debut EP You Laugh.
+For a brief period in 1988, de la Rocha played drums for hardcore punk band No For An Answer.

-In 1989, Rocha formed Farside, playing guitar in the group until 1991.
+In 1989, de la Rocha joined Farside, playing guitar in the group until 1991.

-In 1991, Rocha formed a band with John Porcelly based at the Revelation Records headquarters in Huntington Beach, California, in which Rocha was the vocalist and Porcelly played guitar.
-Although the group never officially had a name, at one point in time, Rocha proposed the name "Rage Against the Machine", however Porcelly believed the name to be too long, leading to Rocha using it as the name for his other band at the time.
+In 1991, de la Rocha formed a band with John Porcelly based at the Revelation Records headquarters in Huntington Beach, California, in which de la Rocha was the vocalist and Porcelly played guitar.
+Although the group never officially had a name, at one point in time, de la Rocha proposed the name "Rage Against the Machine", however Porcelly believed the name to be too long, leading to de la Rocha using it as the name for his other band at the time.
 The band's music merged elements of hardcore punk and hip hop.